Self-Employed Remortgages With Debt Consolidation

 What is a debt consolidation remortgage?

 A debt consolidation remortgage is a new, replacement mortgage where you borrow additional funds to clear your credit card, loan and other debts.
-You'll sometimes see it referred to as a debt consolidation mortgage.
+It's sometimes referred to as a debt consolidation mortgage.

 To consolidate debt, you must have sufficient equity in your home or property.
-For example, if you currently own a property valued at £400,000 and your existing mortgage is £100,000, your equity in the property is 75 per cent.
+For example, if value of your home is £400,000 and your existing mortgage is £100,000, your equity in the property is 75 per cent.

 What are the benefits of debt consolidation?